Eric Lesser: Economic growth

-In January 2021, as the COVID-19 pandemic suffocated Massachusetts residents and businesses, Lesser led the negotiations for an economic recovery and development bill.
+In January 2021, Lesser negotiated for an economic recovery and development bill.
 The legislation prioritized small business relief, support for workers, and housing development.
 Provisions included $40 million for a program to redevelop blighted buildings, $20 million for rural community development and infrastructure grants, and $102.3 million for local economic development projects.
 As the bill's negotiators approached a funding deadline, Lesser quipped, "The Earth was created in six days.
 We can create an eco[nomic] dev[elopment] bill in five."
-The package also included Lesser's Student Loan Borrower Bill of Rights, described above, and a special commission on the future of work, in line with the ideas described below.

-Lesser is a state-wide and national leader on the future of work.
-He is the co-chair of the 17-member Future of Work Commission that is developing a report on the "impact of automation, artificial intelligence, global trade," and other economic trends affecting drivers, musicians, and gig workers.
+Lesser is the co-chair of the 17-member Future of Work Commission that is developing a report on the "impact of automation, artificial intelligence, global trade," and other economic trends affecting drivers, musicians, and gig workers.
 Defined by statute, the commission's goal is to "ensure sustainable jobs, fair benefits and workplace safety standards for workers in all industries," such as "adequate and affordable health insurance, financial security in retirement, unemployment insurance and disability insurance."
 Lesser is also the co-chair of the Future of Work Initiative at NewDEAL, a national network of pro-growth, progressive state and local elected officials.

 As a part of his advocacy for good jobs and strong workers, Lesser is the co-chair of the Gateway Cities Caucus.
-These 26 communities across Massachusetts all had a legacy of economic success but have struggled as the state's economy shifted toward skills-centered knowledge sectors (concentrated in the Boston-area).
-Efforts to improve conditions in these areas take manifold forms.
-For example, Lesser fought to bring technological innovation to western Massachusetts.
-He worked to pass the Mass Life Sciences Bill, a major investment that included $3.9 million for Baystate Medical Center in Springfield, Massachusetts, to create a new clinical trials unit.

 Lesser has also proposed a remote worker relocation program, which would pay $10,000 over two years to employees that could move to western Massachusetts to work from home.
 His plan is similar to one currently in place in Vermont.